orvi-tmp/learning-c-with-pebble/chapter8.md

 =======
 We have discussed many abstractions that are built into the C programming language.
 Most of these abstractions intentionally obscure something central to storage: the address in memory where something is stored.
 Pointers are a way to get closer to memory and to manipulate the addresses of memory.

 In this chapter, we will discuss pointers and how pointers are used to work with memory.
-We will also discuss how memory can be dynamically allocated and manipulated using pointers.
+We will discuss how memory can be dynamically allocated and manipulated using pointers.
+And we will see that arrays and pointer are very closely connected.

 ### Pointer Basics ###

-In C, we know variables as abstractions of memory, holding a value.
+We know variables in C are abstractions of memory, holding a value.
 That value is *typed*, defined by a data type definition in the variable declaration.

 A pointer is no different.
 A pointer is a variable whose value is an address, typed by its declaration.
-Pointers "point to" a variable with a typed value by referencing that variable, not by name, but by address.
+Pointers "point to" a variable (memory) with a typed value by referencing that variable, not by name, but by address.

 #### Declarations ####